pandeyx8/rock-paper-scissor-game/README.md

-# Rock Paper Scissors Game

-This is a simple Rock Paper Scissors game built using HTML, CSS, and JavaScript.
-It allows the player to play against the computer, and also includes an autoplay feature and score tracking using local storage.

-## Features

-- Play Rock, Paper, Scissors against the computer
-- Tracks wins, losses, and ties
-- Score is saved even after refreshing the page using localStorage
-- Autoplay mode where the game plays automatically every 3 seconds
-- Option to reset the score
-- Basic and clean user interface with emoji-based buttons

-## Technologies Used

-- HTML for structure
-- CSS for styling
-- JavaScript for game logic and interactivity

-## How to Use

-1. Open the webpage.
-2. Click on Rock, Paper, or Scissors to make your move.
-3. The result and score will be displayed below the buttons.
-4. You can click the Autoplay button to let the game play automatically.
-5. To reset the score, click the Reset Score button.

-## Folder Structure
-project-folder/
-├── rps-auto.html
-├── rps-auto.css
-├── rps-auto.js
-└── images/
-├── rock-emoji.png
-├── paper-emoji.png
-└── scissor-emoji.png

-Created by Priyanshu Pandey.
-This is a basic project for practice and learning.
+Rock Paper Scissors Game
+This is a browser-based Rock Paper Scissors game developed using HTML, CSS, and JavaScript.
+It supports both a classic play mode and an alternative "Guess the Bot" mode.
+The game includes autoplay functionality, persistent score tracking using localStorage, and a history panel for recent moves or guesses.

+Live Demo
+Play here: pandeyx8.github.io/rock-paper-scissor-game

+Features
+Dual Modes:

+Play Against Bot – Standard gameplay where the user competes against the computer.

+Guess the Bot – User predicts the bot’s move instead of selecting their own.

+Autoplay Functionality – Automatically plays a move every second in play mode.

+Persistent Score Tracking – Saves wins, losses, ties (or correct/incorrect guesses) using localStorage.

+Recent History Panel – Displays the last 3 moves or guesses depending on the current mode.

+Score Reset Option – Resets current scores and clears move history.

+Responsive and Minimal UI – Simple, clean layout designed for clarity and usability.

+Technologies Used
+HTML – Structure and layout

+CSS – Styling and responsive design

+JavaScript – Game logic, mode switching, autoplay, and localStorage management

+How to Use
+Open the live demo in a web browser.

+Choose either to play against the bot or guess its move using the toggle button.

+Click on Rock, Paper, or Scissor to make a move or prediction.

+Use the "Autoplay" button to run continuous moves.

+Use "Reset Score" to clear progress and history.

+Project Structure
+bash
+Copy
+Edit
+rock-paper-scissor-game/
+-index.html          # Main HTML file
+─ rps-auto.css       # Styling
+─ rps-auto.js        # JavaScript logic
+─ images/            # Move icons
+ ─ rock-emoji.png
+ ─ paper-emoji.png
+ ─ scissor-emoji.png
+Author
+Priyanshu Pandey
+This project was created as part of personal learning and practice in front-end development.